Kubelet Initialization

 }

-• If the ReadOnlyPort in the Kubelet’s configuration is greater than 0, a read-only HTTP server is started.
+ReadOnlyPortin the Kubelet’s configuration is greater than 0, a read-only HTTP server is started.k.ListenAndServeReadOnlystarts the server, which listens for HTTP requests.- The server binds to the IP address specified in

-• This server provides read-only access to metrics and debugging endpoints, typically without authentication or encryption.
+kubeCfg.Addressand the port specified inkubeCfg.ReadOnlyPort. - This server provides read-only access to metrics and debugging endpoints, typically without authentication or encryption.

-• kubeDeps.TracerProvider is used for distributed tracing.
+kubeDeps.TracerProvideris used for distributed tracing.

-• The go keyword runs the server in a separate goroutine.
+gokeyword runs the server in a separate goroutine.

 Start the Kubelet’s Pod Resources Server